Loading

 Anytype, our pick for the best Notion alternative for privacy, security, and data relationships

-Anytype is still in development—it's moving from alpha to public beta this year—but already shows great promise as a Notion alternative.
+Anytype is still in development—currently in beta—but already shows great promise as a Notion alternative.
 It brings its own organization philosophy to the table, so let me quickly break it down for you.

 Everything within Anytype is an object.
 I'm an object with the "human" property.
 I set relationships with the objects I create, be it documents, notes, or invoices, to name a few.
 An author of a book I read is an object, the books they wrote (also objects) appear in relation to the author, and the notes I've made about each book (yup, objects) are related to each book in the same way.